Darlene's Daydream Café

 PATTY: Oh my God, it's hotter'n a goat's butt in a pepper patch.

-DRIFTER: Where's the closest bus station?
+DRIFTER: Where's the closest Greyhound stop?

 DRIFTER: If that's closest.